-2. Regularly inspecting and examining the at-risk foot (IWGDF risk 1 or higher)
+4.2 | Regularly inspecting and examining the atrisk foot (IWGDF risk 1 or higher)

-In a person with diabetes with loss of protective sensation or peripheral artery disease (IWGDF risk I-3) perform a more comprehensive examination, including the following:
+In a person with diabetes with LOPS or PAD (IWGDF risk 1-3), perform a more comprehensive examination, including the following:

-- History: inquiring about previous ulcer/lower extremity amputation, end stage renal disease, previous foot education, social isolation, poor access to healthcare and financial constraints, foot pain (with walking or at rest) or numbness, claudication - Vascular status: palpation of pedal pulses - Skin: assessing for skin colour, temperature, presence of callus or oedema, pre-ulcerative signs - Bone/joint: check for deformities (e.g., claw or hammer toes), abnormally large bony prominences, or limited joint mobility.
-Examine the feet with the patient both lying down and standing up - Assessment for loss of protective sensation (LOPS), if on a previous examination protective sensation was intact - Footwear: ill-fitting, inadequate, or lack of footwear. - Poor foot hygiene, e.g. improperly cut toenails, unwashed feet, superficial fungal infection, or unclean socks - Physical limitations that may hinder foot self-care (e.g. visual acuity, obesity) - Foot care knowledge
+- History: inquiring about previous ulcer/lower extremity amputation, end stage renal disease, previous foot education, social isolation, poor access to health care, and financial constraints, foot pain (with walking or at rest) or numbness, claudication - Vascular status: palpation of pedal pulses - Skin: assessing for skin colour, temperature, presence of callus or oedema, pre-ulcerative signs - Bone/joint: check for deformities (eg, claw or hammer toes), abnormally large bony prominences, or limited joint mobility.
+Examine the feet with the patient both lying down and standing up - Assessment for LOPS, if on a previous examination protective sensation was intact - Footwear: ill-fitting, inadequate, or lack of footwear - Poor foot hygiene, for example, improperly cut toenails, unwashed feet, superficial fungal infection, or unclean socks - Physical limitations that may hinder foot self-care (eg, visual acuity and obesity)

+Foot care knowledge

 Following examination of the foot, stratify each patient using the IWGDF risk stratification category system shown in Table 1 to guide subsequent preventative screening frequencies and management.
-Areas of the foot most at-risk are shown in Figure 2.
+Areas of the foot most at risk are shown in Figure 2.
 Any foot ulcer identified during screening should be treated according to the principles outlined below.